 The Pre-Negotiation: Base-Setting For The Verbal Negotiations

 Before you get on a call with a seller for the first time, they have some preconceived notions about who you are, what you do, and what your business is like.
-They’ve gathered this information unknowingly through your offline marketing materials (direct mail, bandit signs, etc.) and your online marketing materials (your website and digital advertisements) and perhaps through referrals from a friend or family member.
+They’ve unknowingly gathered this information through your offline marketing materials (direct mail, bandit signs, etc.) and online marketing materials (your website and digital advertisements) and perhaps through referrals from a friend or family member.

 Maybe, they come in thinking that you’re desperate for deals.
 Maybe, they come in thinking that you’re trustworthy and level-headed.
-Maybe they come in having no idea about what you do but curious about how you might be able to help them.
+Maybe they come in having no idea about what you do but are curious about how you might be able to help them.

 Whatever they believe, for better or worse, it’s a direct result of the brand you’ve created.